asbjornenge/asbjornenge.github.com/wwc/tiny_node_containers.md

 My favorite language at the moment is javascipt.
 It's fun & functional!

 Since I'm also working quite a bit with [docker](http://docker.io), I've been frustrated with the size of nodejs docker images.
-A typical node container holds <code>node</code>, <code>npm</code>, all your <code>dependencies</code>.
+A typical node container holds <code>node</code>, <code>npm</code> and all your <code>dependencies</code>.
 Add a few <code>apt-get</code>'s and your quickly looking at > **500 MB**.

 I even started hacking some [Go](http://golang.org/) solely for the ability to compile to a single binary.

 Until I found [nexe](https://github.com/crcn/nexe)...

 <img src="https://raw.github.com/jglovier/gifs/gh-pages/excited/ace-ventura-dance.gif" />
-<font color="#999">*I can haz javascript aaaaaaaaaaaand binary???*</font>
+<font color="#999">*I can haz javascript aaaaaand binary???*</font>

 ## Building with nexe

 Nexe will compile your node app into a single executable binary.
 No joke!
-Go and have a look.
+Have a [look](https://github.com/crcn/nexe)!

-Since we are now compiling, we need to think about things like compile target.
+Since we are now compiling, we need to think about things like ***compile target***.
 Containers run linux, my desktop runs Darwin.
-A binary compiled on/for Darwin won't be able run inside containers.
+A binary compiled on/for Darwin won't be able run inside a container.
 So, I made a container for compiling apps with nexe.

-	echo "console.log('unicorn')" > index.js &&
-	docker run -i -t -v $(pwd):/app -w /app asbjornenge/nexe-docker -i index.js -o app
+	docker run -v $(pwd):/app -w /app asbjornenge/nexe-docker -i index.js -o app

 ### Weird bugs

 Granted, nexe is a bit flakey atm.
 I found two main bugs that I had to work around.